kevin0615/Sentiment-Analysis-Amazon-Reviews/README.md

 To view the source code visit https://www.nltk.org/_modules/nltk/sentiment/vader.html

 In this mini project I analyze some Amazon and movies reviews.
+The Amazon reviews dataset contains 10,000 Amazon reviews.
+Like the movie reviews dataset, it is labeled as either "pos" or "neg".
+At the end we'll determine the accuracy of our sentiment analysis with VADER.